PaulBone/gfthings/README.md

 Or maybe you don't want "gridfinity refined" style magnet holes.
 Try `--unrefined`.

-If you're not into magnets at all, then maybe you want half-grid bins.

-    gfbin --half-grid

 You can make bins of any size, units are specified in "gridfinity units", that's 42mm across and back-to-front.
 Up and down is 7mm per unit plus the base.